Page Contributor(s): Charley Thackeray, Ongar, Essex, UK

 . . . no worries . . .

 A true climber’s dream!
-With plenty of parking at the start, it is straight up to the summit of Quantock HIlls.
-It has 25% gradients per Simon Warren’s description, 100 Greatest Cycling Climbs, A Road Cyclists Guide to Britain’s Hills (Simon Warren 2010, p.
+With plenty of parking at the start, it is straight up to the summit of Quantock Hills.
+The climb has 25% gradients per Simon Warren’s description in his book 100 Greatest Cycling Climbs, A Road Cyclists Guide to Britain’s Hills (Simon Warren 2010, p.
 19).

 Climb begins is in the Quantock Hills Area of Natural Beauty (AONB):